MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

 2. Create an implementation of the interface ``com.microej.tool.ui.generator.ImageConverter``.
 3. Create the file ``META-INF/services/com.microej.tool.ui.generator.ImageConverter`` and open it.
 4. Note the name of the created class, with its package and class name.
-5. Rebuild the image generator extension, copy it into the VEE Port configuration project, and rebuild the platform (see above).
+5. Rebuild the image generator extension, copy it into the VEE Port configuration project, and rebuild the VEE Port (see above).

 The binary file can have two kinds of formats (see the API ``OutputFileType getType()``):